 Wire transfers are real-time, final, and irrevocable once submitted to Fedwire, and funds may be available to the recipient for withdrawal on the same day.
 A wire transfer may not be reversed.
 However, in certain circumstances, the receiving financial institution may choose to, or agree to, return the funds to the sending institution.
 For example, a receiving bank may choose to return a wire where the recipient’s account number is either incorrect or missing entirely.
 Some banks may even return a wire transfer when the recipient’s name per the wire transfer does not match the name on the account to be credited.
 In cases of fraud, where the customer ordered a wire transfer but later discovered they’d been duped, the receiving bank may agree to return the funds.
 But because of the irrevocable nature of wire transfers, the receiving bank is under no obligation to do so.
 If some or all of the funds have already been withdrawn from the receiver’s account when the fraud is discovered, the originating customer may not recover their loss.

 ACH transfer reversals, however, are more feasible.
 More specifically, ACH transfers may, for certain reasons, be rejected by the receiver or the receiving financial institution.
 For example, an unauthorized ACH debit to a consumer’s account may be reversed, either because the receiver did not give permission, or because the transaction is fraudulent.
-Incorrect amount and incorrect account number are other common reasons why an ACH transfer may be rejected.
+Incorrect amounts and incorrect account numbers are other common reasons why an ACH transfer may be rejected.

 A wire transfer may pass through one or more intermediary financial institutions when the transaction is cross-border and the originating and receiving institutions do not have a correspondent relationship.
 Alternatively, a smaller U.S. financial institution may not have access to the Fedwire system, necessitating an intermediary/correspondent relationship with another U.S. institution that can submit wire transfers on its behalf.